gautambaghel/synopsys-detect/README.md

 ## Usage

+Including Synopsys detect in your workflow is fairly simple.
+Just select Synopsys-detect from [Github Marketplace](https://github.com/marketplace/actions/) and click on use the latest version to include it in your workspace.
+Detailed on using Actions is provided by Github [Learn more](https://help.github.com/en/articles/creating-a-workflow-with-github-actions) about creating a workflow and adding new actions to the workflow.

+## Example Usage

-An example workflow to build, detect, and Tag a project to scan the application is as follows:
+An example workflow to build, detect, and Tag a maven project to scan the application is as follows:

 ```hcl
 workflow "Build, Test, and Publish" {